urschrei/pyzotero/readme.md

 Special parameters: `content` and `style`

 * `content` (string, 'html', 'bib', default: 'html') if 'bib' is passed, you may also pass:
-* `style`, (string, containing any valid CSL style in the Zotero Style Repository).
+* `style` (string, containing any valid CSL style in the Zotero Style Repository).
 Example:
 `zot.add_parameters(content = 'bib', format = 'mla')`
 The return value is a **list** containing UTF-8 formatted HTML `div`s:
 `['<div class="csl-entry">(content)</div>, … ]`